-Content Marketing: How Long Does It Take to See Results?
+How Long Does It Take to Rank on Google?

 We get this question all the time from clients and prospects — and rightly so.
-It is, after all, the million-dollar question.
-We tell clients upfront when we start working with them that SEO is an investment that requires time and patience to build momentum, but when it pays off, it will be well worth it.
+It is, after all, the million-dollar question in content marketing.
+We tell clients upfront when we start working with them that SEO (search engine optimization) is an investment that requires time and patience to build momentum, but when it pays off, it’ll be well worth it.
 So naturally, the next question is, “Well, how long do we need to be patient?”

 We’ve discussed the Critical Authority Threshold before, but the time it takes to reach that point varies from client to client and industry to industry.
-I’ve seen clients start to hit their traffic tipping point in just about 4 months, and I’ve seen others take 9-12 months.
+We’ve seen clients start to hit their traffic tipping point — where Google begins to trust your site’s authority and your site’s rankings and traffic improve exponentially – in just about four months, and I’ve seen others take nine to 12 months.
 Fortunately (or unfortunately, depending on how you look at it) this is all completely normal!

-If you think about these six factors as you set up your blog and publish your content, you’ll be in great shape to maximize your site’s ranking potential!
+If you think about these seven factors as you set up your blog and publish your content, you’ll be in great shape to maximize your site’s ranking potential!